MailTape/MailTape-v1/_posts/2018-01-21-Musique-Chienne.md

 _Inès_: **"**.**"**

 ## Waterfall Person - I Wanna Go To The Dog Park See All My Friends
 _Inès_: **"**Cotton-candy tasting music.
-A concentrate of sweet sweet innocence, glittery little synth notes, pastel-feeling cloudy made-up memories.
+A concentrate of sweet sweet innocence, glittery little synth notes, cloudy-pastel-feeling made-up scenario.
 Cuteness at its best!**"**

 ## Tainsus - Can't make sense of it all, can you?
-_Inès_: **"**Ah, how many times have I listened to that song.
-No need for lyrics when you have that title and building-up synths combination.
-So, so comforting when you need to get your head out of something.
-Find peace for a few minutes.
-Breathe.**"**
+_Inès_: **"**Tainsus is another one of my accidental SoundCloud discoveries.
+He makes synth-based tunes, and this one is my favorite of his.
+No need for lyrics when you have that title and build-up/release combination.
+So, so comforting when you need to get your head out of something, find peace for a few minutes, or just breathe.**"**

 ## OH MU - TOUT LE MONDE EST CONTENT ET VA À SA MAISON
-_Inès_: **"**.**"**
+_Inès_: **"**Wins first place in the best title category (it translates to "EVERYBODY IS HAPPY AND IS GOING BACK TO THEIR HOMES").
+Fun, nice and light-hearted little instrumental track.
+Just great!**"**

-<p id="outroduction">That's all folks, thanks a lot for listening!
-Big thanks to [Ambrose](https://www.facebook.com/weareambrose/) for being our guest this morning, and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's illustration.
-Have a delightful Sunday!</p>
+<p id="outroduction">That's all folks, thanks for listening!
+Big thanks to [Musique Chienne](https://www.facebook.com/musiquechienne/) for being our guest this morning, and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's illustration.
+Have a bright Sunday!</p>